Sept. 10, 2018 By Tara Law

 Compton’s owner, 33-year-old Alex Compton, said he opened the deli because he always wanted to pursue his passion for cooking.
 He first started to dream of the sandwich shop six years ago, and began by scribbling sandwich recipes in a notebook.
-He would then share his recipes with his friends and family for feedback.
+He shared his recipes with his friends and family and asked for feedback.

 Although he now lives in Long Island City, Compton lived a few blocks from the deli’s storefront for some time.
 He always liked the area, he said, but he noticed that there were few restaurants within walking distance.

 “Even when I had a Sunday hangover, I had to order a bacon, egg and cheese on Seamless,” Compton said.